proversity-org/jupyter-server/README.md

 # Jupyter Notebook Docker deployment with Sifu wrapper

+This system is a scalable deployment of Jupyter Notebook Docker Containers on AWS Elastic Beanstalk.

+Authentication is handled the Sifu API from the Xblock.
+Sifu uses Edx as Oauth 2 authenticator.
+Once authenticated user notebooks can be created, destroyed, and served through Sifu.
+Eventually, accessing the Jupyter Notebook server will be restricted to the iframe it is served in as well as other security modifications.

+Each Docker container on an EB instance will use mounted volumes based off of the AWS Elastic File System service.
+This means each container has the same access to user notebooks ensuring high availability across Docker containers.

 #### Regarding Access Tokens

 Access tokens need to be generated in github against a user's profile.